Tysfjord Municipality: General information

 The municipality of Tysfjord was established on 1 January 1869 when it was separated from the large Lødingen Municipality.
 Initially, the population of Tysfjord was 1,402.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Tysnes and Molvika areas (population: 33) located northwest of Bognes was transferred from the neighboring Hamarøy Municipality to Tysfjord Municipality.
+On 1 January 1964, the Tysnes and Molvika areas (population: 33) located northwest of Bognes were transferred from the neighboring Hamarøy Municipality to Tysfjord Municipality.

-On 1 January 2020, the municipality was dissolved and divided between the neighboring municipalities of Narvik and Hamarøy.
-This occurred because in 2017, the Parliament of Norway decided that Tysfjord would be divided along the fjord with the eastern half being merged with the neighboring municipalities of Narvik and Ballangen to form a new, larger municipality of Narvik and the remaining western half will be merged with the municipality of Hamarøy on the same date.
+On 1 January 2020, the municipality was dissolved and divided between its neighbors: Narvik Municipality and Hamarøy Municipality.
+This occurred because in 2017, the Parliament of Norway decided that Tysfjord Municipality would be divided along the fjord with the eastern half being merged with Narvik Municipality and Ballangen Municipality to form a new, larger Narvik Municipality and the remaining western half will be merged with Hamarøy Municipality on the same date.

 Name

 The municipality (originally the parish) is named after the local Tysfjorden since it was a central geographical feature in the area.
 There are several ideas on the derivation of the name.
 Historically, the name was spelled in Norwegian as Tyttisfjiorden.
 One thought is that the first element was the old name for the fjord Þýtir which may have come from the verb þjóta which means "blowing" (as in wind) or "rushing".
 The last element is fjord which means "fjord".
 Another thought is that the name Tysfjord is a Norwegianized form of the Lule Sami language name for the fjord, Divtasvuodna.
 The meaning of the first element divtas is unknown and the last element is vuodna which means "fjord".
 Another popular belief is that the Norwegian name is derived from the genitive case of the name of the Old Norse god Týr, but is the least plausible since the name Týr does not seem fit either with the Sami form or the oldest Norwegian spellings of the name.

+Historically, the name of the municipality was spelled Tysfjorden.
+On 6 January 1908, a royal resolution changed the spelling of the name of the municipality to Tysfjord.
+On 7 October 2011, the national government approved a resolution to add a co-equal, official Lule Sami name for the municipality: Divtasvuodna.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Divtasvuodna when it is spelled alone, but it is Divtasvuona suohkan when using the Sami language equivalent to "Tysfjord Municipality".